joelsernamoreno/badusb_sd_wifi/README.md

 - Upload the sketch.

-4.- Upload HTML by FTP
+**4.- Upload HTML by FTP**

-TBD ...
+- Visualize the wifi networks around you and connect to the badusb wifi network

+- Enter the password for the wifi network (default password: badUSBWifi)

+- Open a terminal in the HTML directory

+- Connect to the badusb FTP server with the following command (linux): pftp -i 192.168.1.1

+- Enter the FTP server username and password (default username and password: esp8266)

+- Upload all HTML from the directory (example command: put virtualkeyboard.html)

+- When you have all the HTML files uploaded, disconnect and reconnect the badusb

+- Reconnect to the badusb wifi network and enter password (default password: badUSBWifi)

+- Open a browser and access the badusb web panel (default IP: 192.168.1.1)

-For any questions you can contact me by twitter: @JoelSernaMoreno
+For any questions you can contact me by twitter: **@JoelSernaMoreno**